dhyanio/url-generator/README.md

 # url-generator

-## A Small URL Generator in golang
+## A small short URL Generator in golang

-This is a small URL generator writen in Golang.
+This is a small short URL generator writen in Golang.
 There are majorly 3 technologies I have used here.

 1. Golang : Latest
 2. PostreSQL : 13